catenarytransit/catenary-backend/readme.md

 The OSM Station Import system associates GTFS railway stops with OpenStreetMap stations.
 This provides additional metadata like multilingual names, UIC references, and station relationships.

+### Step 1: Setup configuration and dependent databases.

+Ensure that Postgres, Elasticsearch, and etcd are all running services.

+Then copy `example.catenaryconfig.toml` to `catenaryconfig.toml` and insert the URLs and passwords for the services you wish.

-#### Step 1: Import OSM Stations
+#### Step 2: Import OSM Stations

-First, obtain a pre-filtered PBF file containing railway stations (or use one from Geofabrik filtered with osmium):
+Obtain a pre-filtered PBF file containing railway stations (or use one from Geofabrik filtered with osmium):

 ```bash
 cargo run --bin osmstationimport -- --file /path/to/railstations.osm.pbf